UphillD/2020-ACA-Project/README.md

         163:  UINT32 HitLatency = 0, UINT32 MissLatency = 100);

+You then have to remake the simulator tool:

+        make clean; make

 ## Installation

 1. Clone the repository, preferably to the Main Project directory mentioned above:

         $ git clone https://github.com/UphillD/advcomparch-2020-helpers.git

-2. Edit the \*.sh files you wish to run to your preference.
-If you have the directory structure mentioned above, you should only have to change the first lines of the bencher\* and plotter\* files.
+2. Edit the \*.sh files with the appropriate paths.

 3. Make the \*.sh files executable: